openshift/release/ci-operator/config/securesign/secure-sign-operator/README.md

 - `securesign-operator`
   - [Containerfile](https://github.com/securesign/secure-sign-operator/blob/main/Dockerfile)
   - This Dockerfile is used to build a container image for the TAS Operator.
-It starts with a Golang base image and sets up the workspace.
-It then copies the Go Modules manifests and source code files into the container.
-The build process includes installing dependencies, setting build arguments, and compiling the Go code into a binary called "securesign-operator."
-The final image is based on Red Hat Universal Base Image (UBI) and includes additional packages and setup steps.
-The entry point of the container is set to execute the "jaeger-operator" binary.
 - `securesign-bundle`
   - [Containerfile](https://github.com/securesign/secure-sign-operator/blob/main/bundle.Dockerfile)
-  - This Dockerfile is used to build the Jaeger Operator bundle.
-It creates an image from scratch, indicating that it starts with an empty base.
-The labels define metadata for the bundle, including its media type, manifests, metadata, package, channels, and metrics.
-The COPY commands copy the bundle's manifests and metadata files to the appropriate locations as specified by the labels.
+  - This Dockerfile is used to build the TAS Operator bundle.